Fast and Reliable Transient Simulation and Continuous Optimization of Large-Scale Gas Networks: Introduction

-We apply our novel computation approach to real networks taken from the GasLib library \cite{SchmidtAsmannBurlacuEtAl2017}.
-Fully model-space-time-adaptive simulations that provide accuracy bounds for target functionals can be computed in the range of seconds for several hundreds of edges including pipes, valves, and compressor stations.
+We apply our novel computation and optimization approach to real networks taken from the GasLib library \cite{SchmidtAsmannBurlacuEtAl2017}.
+Fully model-space-time-adaptive simulations provide accuracy bounds for target functionals and can be viewed as an efficient way to automatically and safely reduce the order of the gas network model.
+They can be computed in the range of seconds for several hundreds of edges including pipes, valves, and compressor stations.
 Making use of this acceleration and calling the simulation tool within a nonlinear continuous optimization solver to determine gradient information reduces the computing time to validate nominations by several orders of magnitude compared to previously developed methods.
 The approach may be promising to include binary decision variables and to perform reliability studies using methods from uncertainty quantification in future extensions.

 The paper is structured as follows.
 In Section 2, we outline our gas network modelling including boundary and coupling conditions, modelling of gas flow through pipes, compressor stations, and valves.
 Our numerical schemes for simulation and optimization are described in Section 3.
-In Section 4 and 5, we present results for case studies that were designed to illustrate the performance of the proposed method.
+In Section 4 and 5, we present results for certain case studies including nomination validation.
 Finally, a short summary and a outlook are given in Section 6.